github/docs/content/github/getting-started-with-github/fork-a-repo.md

 ### About forks

+A Fork is copy of a repository that lets you to experiment without affecting the original repository.
 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
+Once the changes has been made you can even submit the changes to the original repository by making a pull request.
+You can work with

 #### Propose changes to someone else's project